 You could also drizzle melted dark chocolate or white chocolate (or both!) over the top!

-If you want to use eggs, replace the applesauce with 2 eggs.
-Or even pumpkin instead!
+If you want to eliminate the eggs, replace with 1/3 cup applesauce or pumpkin puree.

 Chocolate Waffle 'Boot Track" Cookies - Paleo | Vegan